 A few employees at ElephantSQL will have the possibility to access the server and PostgreSQL.
-We ensure that we will not view any data stored or sent across our servers without permissions.
-ElephantSQL cannot access data payload that have been encrypted at client level.
+We ensure that we will not view any messages sent across our servers without permissions.
+CloudKarafka cannot access message payloads that have been encrypted at client level.

 3.2 Data in Transit

 ElephantSQL uses SSL/TLS to secure data in transit.
 SSL certificates are updated on a regular basis or in an event of a security advisory from external security centers.
 You have to enable TLS/SSL to and from your application to ensure secure transit between ElephantSQL and your application (read section 4.5.3 TLS).

 Data can be encrypted for additional security of data at rest.

 To make sure that all your systems and data can be quickly restored you can use backup of your server or recovery with point-in-time-recovery.